pencil-code/pencil-code/README.md

   check-in activity of the those who stayed connected with the code over the various host changes (Nordita 2001-2007, Google Code 2007-2015, and Github since 2015).
+  Some additional contributors are also listed in the [manual][manual].

 ## How to contribute to the Pencil Code